The incident named "Anagni

 The next day the pope was buried in St. Peter's Caetani chapel, in a funerary monument (see photo1, photo2 and survey) made by the great Arnolfo di Cambio.
 It is said that the day of the funeral a furious storm raged.
 This would also have happened at Orvieto, on the day he celebrated his first mass, as reported by the manuscript of Orvieto, and, in verse, by Jacopone da Todi ("When your first mass was then celebrated, the darkness fell throughout the territory, neither a lamp in the church was left illuminated, such a storm raged, where you had celebrated") (83: 35-38).
 These meteorological phenomena, supposing they actually occurred, were evidently interpreted as negative omens.
 Actually in Italy the autumn storms, including violent ones, are not rare, let alone supernatural.

-The end of Boniface VIII, the last of Anagni popes, also caused the decline of the city, almost making true the curse of Benedict XI, the successor of Boniface, against his native city, which didn't defend him: "may the dew and the rain no longer fall upon thee; may they descend on other mountains because you , as a spectator and having the might to impede it, you left that mighty man fall and that belt of strength was overwhelmed " (Giammaria, 2004).
+The end of Boniface VIII, the last of Anagni popes, also caused the decline of the city, almost making true the curse of Benedict XI, Boniface's successor, against his native town, which didn't defend him: "may the dew and the rain no longer fall upon thee; may they descend on other mountains because you , as a spectator and having the might to impede it, you left that mighty man fall and that belt of strength was overwhelmed" (Giammaria, 2004).

 Dante Alighieri also speaks of the Anagni slap in the Divine Comedy (Purgatorio, XX, 85-90): "to make the past and future evil look lesser, I see the fleur-de-lis burst into Anagni, and / instead of his Vicar Christ being seized. / I see him once more being mocked; / I see again the vinegar and gall, / and him amid alive robbers being killed".